Chicago Construction Accident Attorney

 Construction jobs are unique, as they take place in different environments depending on the nature of the project.
 Nevertheless, many construction worker accidents occur due to these leading causes:

-• Proceeding with construction work despite knowing an unsafe environment
+- Proceeding with construction work despite knowing an unsafe work environment or construction zone

 While workers should exercise caution when doing their job, companies should identify preventive measures to keep unwanted construction accidents to a minimum.